Lam-Big-Water/English/scripts.md

 I appreciate the thought, Raymond, but please don't ever send us any more fruit again, ok?
 Thanks.

-Another box is coming next month.
+Well, another box is coming next month.

 What?
 More pears?